Asset Discovery > Search and browse assets > Browse for assets

 In each asset type tab, you can apply filters or sort columns.
 Sort the columns based on their name or when it was last updated.

 Tabs also have asset-specific filters that you can apply to narrow down the list of assets.
-For example, on the Process tab, you can add a process type filter to view processes that belong only to the specifc process type.
+For example, on the Process tab, you can add a process type filter to view processes that belong only to the specific process type.

 The following image shows the filter for the process asset types: